-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS 2 CFR 200.511(b) JUNE 30, 2018
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS 2 CFR 200.511(b) JUNE 30, 2019

-Finding Number Finding Summary Status Additional Information 2017-001 Began FYE 6/30/2004 and every FY since.
-Ohio Rev. Code Section 117.38 & Ohio Admin.
-Code Section 117-2-03(B) - Failure to prepare financial statements in accordance with GAAP Not Corrected Due to the additional cost of preparing and auditing GAAP statements, the treasurer and the Board of Education believe that the funds saved using the OCBOA method of financial reporting better serves the students of the county by allocating the savings to the students.
-2017-002 FY17 Audit Material Weakness - Failure to Reconcile Payroll Bank Account Fully Corrected Since the hiring of a new treasurer in October of 2017, the payroll bank account has been reconciled monthly.
-Also since November of 2018 copies of bank statements have been presented to the board at the monthly meeting as supporting documents for the Cash Reconciliation they see on a monthly basis.
+Finding Number Finding Summary Status Additional Information 2018-001 Ohio Rev. Code Section 117.38 & Ohio Admin.
+Code Section 117-2-03(B) - Failure to prepare financial statements in accordance with GAAP Not Corrected The ESC does not file GAAP statements due to the extensive cost of preparing the statements as well as the additional cost in auditing such statements.
+It is believed by both the treasurer and the board of education that the funds saved by using the OCBOA method of financial reporting better serves the students of the county by allocating the savings to the students.